‘I don’t even know if she’s dead’: Wife killer refuses to reveal where her body is

 “He’s not afforded us a funeral for Linda.
 Every day, he decides to commit the same crime again and again – preventing a lawful burial.
 Every day he prevents the burial should be another day on his sentence.”

-On the day of her disappearance in March 19 2002, Ms Razzell left her home in Highworth, Swindon, dropped her then fiancé Mr Worrall to work at the local Honda factory and her kids to school.
+On the day of her disappearance in March 19 2002, Mrs Razzell left her home in Highworth, Swindon, dropped her then fiancé Mr Worrall to work at the local Honda factory and her kids to school.

 Her red car was later found in a side street near where she worked at Swindon College, along with her mobile phone which had been left on the ground.